JoseGon18/product-page-stackline/README.md

 # Documentation

 This is the submission for the web assessment for Stackline.
-If you are here, thanks for taking the time to review my submission.

 ## Notes

 For this assessment I went forward with implementing both table and graph for the product data.
 On top of this, the Product Details section was implemented.